Coestaris/dawn/README.md

 ##### Native

 The Windows (using MSVC), Linux and macOS platforms are well tested and has no known issues.
-Then build and run the project using cargo:
+To build the project, run:
 ```bash
 # To run with dev-tools enabled:
 cargo run -p dawn-native